Learning to Transform for Generalizable Instance-wise Invariance: Supplementary Material

 \subsubsection{Pose-embedding CNN}

 We use a 5-layer CNN architecture similar to the one used by Augerino \cite{augerino}.
-It contains 4 convolutional layers (widths $32$, $64$, $128$, $256$ and kernel size $3$) and ReLU non-linearity after each.
-This is followed by max-pooling and flattening to a $256$-D vector which goes through a learned linear layer to produce the $32$-D embedding.
+It contains 4 convolutional layers (widths $8$, $16$, $32$, $64$ and kernel size $3$) and ReLU non-linearity after each.
+This is followed by max-pooling and flattening to a $64$-D vector which goes through a learned linear layer to produce the $32$-D embedding.
+The model has $0.03M$ parameters, which is negligible compared to the classifier for our experiments.